kubernetes/community/contributors/design-proposals/network/coredns.md

   * `cache 30` enables [caching](https://coredns.io/plugins/cache/) of positive and negative responses for 30 seconds
   * `health` opens an HTTP port to allow [health checks](https://coredns.io/plugins/health) from Kubernetes
   * `prometheus` enables Prometheus [metrics](https://coredns.io/plugins/metrics)
-  * `kubernetes 10.0.0.0/8 cluster.local` connects to the Kubernetes API and serves records for the `cluster.local` domain and reverse DNS for 10.0.0.0/8.
+  * `kubernetes 10.0.0.0/8 cluster.local` connects to the Kubernetes API and [serves records](https://coredns.io/plugins/kubernetes/) for the `cluster.local` domain and reverse DNS for 10.0.0.0/8 per the [spec](https://github.com/kubernetes/dns/blob/master/docs/specification.md)
-  * `proxy . /etc/resolv.conf` forwards any queries not handled by other plugins (the `.` means the root domain) to the nameservers configured in `/etc/resolv.conf`
+  * `proxy . /etc/resolv.conf` [forwards](https://coredns.io/plugins/proxy) any queries not handled by other plugins (the `.` means the root domain) to the nameservers configured in `/etc/resolv.conf`

 ### Configuring Stub Domains